Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: Results

-Figure~\ref{fig:fig4} illustrates the hemodynamic simulation results obtained from a vascular geometry generated by an L-system algorithm.
-Blood was modeled as a Newtonian fluid with a density of $1056\,\text{kg}/\text{m}^3$ and a kinematic viscosity of $3.27 \times 10^{-6}\,\text{m}^2/\text{s}$.
-The configuration consists of a single parent vessel bifurcating into two daughter branches.
+Figure~\ref{fig:fig4} illustrates the results of a hemodynamic simulation within a vascular geometry generated using an L-system algorithm.
+Blood was modeled as a Newtonian fluid with a density of $1056\,\mathrm{kg}/\mathrm{m}^3$ and a kinematic viscosity of $3.27 \times 10^{-6}\,\mathrm{m}^2/\mathrm{s}$.
+The geometry consists of a single parent vessel bifurcating into two daughter branches. \\

-The vascular geometry was first generated using the stochastic L-system model and subsequently imported into SimVascular, where centerline extraction and cross-sectional reconstruction were performed.
-An unstructured tetrahedral mesh was generated with TetGen, and the Navier–Stokes equations were solved using the finite element solver \emph{svSolver}.
-ParaView was employed for post-processing, including velocity field interpolation, planar slicing, and streamline visualization.
-A total of 10,000 particles were tracked in PROTEUS using adaptive step-size control and inflow resampling, ensuring both numerical accuracy and statistical consistency.
-This enabled physiologically realistic characterization of 3D blood flow trajectories and contrast transport in branching vasculature.
+To simulate flow velocity, the vascular model was subsequently processed in \texttt{SimVascular} to extract centerlines and cross-sections for 3D model construction.
+An unstructured tetrahedral mesh was then created with \texttt{TetGen} module of SimVasculuar\cite{Updegrove2017_31}, and the Navier–Stokes equations were numerically solved using the finite-element-based solver to obtain the velocity field.
+Post-processing was performed in \texttt{ParaView}, including velocity field interpolation, planar slice extraction, and streamline visualization.
+In addition, particle tracking of 10,000 tracers was carried out using the \texttt{PROTEUS} framework.
+Adaptive step-size control and inflow resampling were employed to ensure numerical accuracy and statistical consistency, thereby enabling physiologically realistic reconstruction of 3D blood flow in branched vascular networks.
+The detailed computational procedures are described in Appendices~A,~B, and~C. \\

-The results show elevated velocities at the vessel inlet and characteristic laminar profiles in the branches, with higher velocities in the lumen center and reduced velocities along the vessel walls.
+The simulated velocity field exhibits relatively high velocities at the inlet, while each bifurcated branch is characterized by higher central flow and reduced velocities near the vessel walls, consistent with canonical vessel flow patterns.
+The computed pressure field demonstrates a gradual decline along the vascular tree, with higher values maintained proximally near the inlet and progressive reductions at bifurcations.

-Subsequently, tissue motion was simulated with velocities of $V_x = 3$~mm/s, $V_y = 3$~mm/s, and $V_z = 3$~mm/s.
-The associated singular value decomposition (SVD) analysis is illustrated in Figure~\ref{fig:fig13}, highlighting dominant spatial modes and the corresponding singular value distribution.
+Then, we go on to mimic a steady tissue motion by 3D-FQFlow based on the results presented above.
+Motion parameters are defined as $V_x$ = 3 mm/s, $V_y$ = 3 mm/s, $V_z$ = 3 mm/s.
+The corresponding singular value decomposition (SVD) results, which are derived in the image reconstruction module of our framework, are shown in the Figure.\ref{fig:fig13}.